-Dr. Richard Heath, Director of the Pathways Program, can speak on Learning Disabilities and Attention Deficit Disorder, Psychological Assessment, and Psychology and Literature.
+Dr. Richard Heath, Director of the Pathways Program and Professor of Psychology, can speak on Learning Disabilities and Attention Deficit Disorder, Psychological Assessment, and Psychology and Literature.

 Dr. Barbara Ward Klein, Dean of Institutional Assessment and Professor of Communications, can speak on How to Give an Effective Speech.

 Danielle Kobryn, Director of Enrollment Marketing and Campus Communications, can speak on Building a Marketing Strategy, Public Relations and Media Relations and can provide an overview of the College and its programs.

 Dr. Linda Levine Madori, Professor of Therapeutic Recreation, can speak on Therapeutic Recreation & Creative Arts, and Therapeutic Recreation & Alzheimer's Disease.

 Linda LoRe, Director of Community and Foundation Relations, can speak about Grant Writing proposals.

 Dr. Linda Levine Madori, Professor of Recreation and Leisure, can speak on Therapeutic Recreation & Creative Arts, and Therapeutic Recreation & Alzheimer's Disease.

 Michael McManus, Director of Academic Services and the College's winningest coach in its history, can speak on Building a Winning Team.
 Mr. McManus retired from coaching the women's basketball team after more than 20 years at the helm.